How to Spend Less Time on Facebook and Enjoy Real Life

 Here are a few steps that can help you spend less time on the most popular social network.

-1. Know that the Facebook world is a virtual one but misinterpretations through it can be quite real.
+1. Know that the Facebook world is a virtual one, but misinterpretations can be quite real.

 Understand that although you may know some – or maybe all – of the people within your Facebook feed, you are only interacting with them in a digital realm.